 TU Medicine: A Successful Lab Visit

-The Non-Core Teaching Unit (TU) on "Innovations in Clinical Biomarkers and Biotechnologies for Personalized Medicine" aims to provide our IDIL students with multidisciplinary training in innovative biotechnologies in a clinical context, enabling them to gain knowledge of patient-support technologies in the medical field, such as concepts related to bioprinting and cutting-edge cancer procedures.
-This course also aims to foster critical thinking by illustrating the reality of medical diagnostic statistics…
+The Non-Core Teaching Unit (TU) “Innovations in Clinical Biomarkers: Biotechnologies for Personalized Medicine” aims to provide our IDIL students with multidisciplinary training in innovative biotechnologies in a clinical context, enabling them to gain knowledge about patient-support technologies in the medical field, such as concepts related to bioprinting and cutting-edge procedures in cancer care.
+This course also aims to foster critical thinking by illustrating the reality behind medical diagnostic statistics…

-In the photos below, you can see the equipment that he and his research team use to study various proteins in stem cells.
+In the photos below, you can see the machines that he and his research team use to study various proteins in stem cells.

 What is a non-core course?